We receive a lot of search enquiries regarding which British Airways routes operate with or without a first class cabin.

-Bangalore, Bangkok, Chennai, Hyderabad, Seoul
+Bangalore, Bangkok, Chennai, Hyderabad, Islamabad, Lahore

 The above information is (we hope!) accurate.
-If there are any errors or omissions, please let us know!
+If there are any errors or omissions, please let us know.
 The availability of First Class can change frequently, particularly routes that are operated with Boeing 787 and 777 aircraft.